wurmlab/wurmlab.github.io/postdoc_phd_positions.md

 ## PhD positions

+**2022-08-30: We have an open "UK-fees" PhD position.
+Apply by 2022-09-15 with a CV and cover letter.
+This covers UK stipend and "UK home fees" to the university.
+It does not cover international fees.**

+---

-PhD funding exists as part of multiple schemes.
+PhD funding normally exists as part of multiple schemes.
 These include:

  * RCUK Doctoral training programmes - application deadlines in January.
 The two programmes are slightly different, in that NERC is typically more for ecology &amp; evolution type questions, while BBSRC has historically been more mechanistic.
 However, the boundary is very fuzzy - it can be relevant to apply to both.
 These programmes are accessible to UK residents and to EU citizens.
     * [London NERC Doctoral Training Programme](http://london-nerc-dtp.org)